 The plan will support existing businesses within the Parish as well as encouraging new economic activities which are compatible with the rural environment of Crowhurst and maintain the special qualities of the Parish.
-The Plan will seek to protect the existing businesses and economic development within the Parish and encourage new sustainable uses.
+The Plan will seek to protect the existing businesses and economic development within the Parish and encourage new sustainable uses, especially those that mitigate the effects of the Climate and Ecological emergency.
 The following types of development will be supported subject to compliance with other policies of the plan:

-- 1. Development which will support the viability of an existing business and represents sustainable growth; - 2.
-New Agricultural or Forestry buildings where there is a need for the new building and facilities; - 3.
-New opportunities for business creation through conversion of existing buildings within the Parish or small scale new build development within the village boundary or
+1. Development which will support the viability of an existing business and represents sustainable growth;

-- exceptionally on suitable brownfield land outside development boundaries; - 4.
-New small scale tourism opportunities including temporary uses where these protect the character of the landscape or any effects can be mitigated; - 5.
+- 2. New Agricultural or Forestry buildings where there is a need for the new building and facilities; - New opportunities for business creation through conversion of existing non-residential buildings within the Parish or small scale new build development within the village development boundary or exceptionally on suitable brownfield land outside development boundaries; - 4.
+New small scale tourism opportunities including temporary uses where these protect the character of the landscape or any effects can be mitigated, provided it does not reduce the availability of dwellings used as permanent residences; - 5.
 Development which supports small scale home working that does not impact neighbours, or reduces out commuting such as live work units or ancillary development that supports home working, i.e. home offices; - 6.
-Development should preserve the landscape character of its environs as defined in the Crowhurst Landscape Character, Sensitivity and Capacity Assessment and comply with other policies having regard to ecology, amenity and access/traffic considerations.
+Development should preserve the landscape character of its environs as defined in the Crowhurst Landscape Character, Sensitivity and Capacity Assessment and comply with other policies having regard to ecology, dark skies, amenity and access/traffic considerations.